maintd/HCPBridgeMqtt_tynet/docs/connecting_sensors_prebuild_pcbs.md

 # How to connect sensors to a prebuild PCBs

-The prebiuld PCBs sold by tynet.eu have four expansion ports ready to be extended with temperature sensors and more.
+The prebuild PCBs sold by tynet.eu have four expansion ports ready to be extended with temperature sensors and more.
 Adding a sensor is NOT plug & play currently, but still simple to get up and running.

 After connecting it you will need to flash the correct Software over OTA Update to make it work.